Here is your translated text in American English:

 So how do you make the most of your time on a fixed-price project?

-At Furious, we’ve come up with a whole host of possible scenarios, so that everyone can get involved in the fun!
+At Furious, we’ve come up with a whole host of possible scenarios so that everyone can get on with it, in a fun and happy way!

 - From your Outlook or Gmail calendar with automatic synchronization.